Shubham11git/FaceRecognitionProject/README.md

 To deploy the app on remote server, server.py has been used.
 For deploying the app on the remote server, streamlit_webrtc, streamlit, face_recognition, OpenCV, and Numpy must be installed on the remote server platform.

-Note: face_recognition library needs to be forked on your Github and then include that in requirements.txt file
+**Note**: face_recognition library needs to be forked on your Github and then include that in requirements.txt file